 The Company recognizes all share-based payments to Directors and employees, including grants of stock options and restricted stock units, in the statement of operations based on their grant-date fair values.
-The Company records compensation expense, net of an estimated forfeiture rate, over the vesting period of the stock options and restricted stock units based on the fair value of the stock options and restricted stock units on the date of grant.
-The Company's estimated forfeiture rate is based upon historical experience.
+The Company records compensation expense, over the vesting period of the stock options and restricted stock units based on the fair value of the stock options and restricted stock units on the date of grant.